michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

    <br> ![Activate MTFG Extension](./images/ofs_extension_03.jpg)
 7. **Optional**: Add global key binding for the extension in OFS.
    <br> ![Assign an Shortcut](./images/ofs_extension_04.jpg)
-8. **Troubleshot**: If you have any problems that can not be solved with the Troubleshot section below please post an screenshot of the following log output window:
+8. **Troubleshot**: If you have any problems that can not be solved with the Troubleshot section below please post an screenshot of the following log output window after you have try to run the Generator at least once:
    <br> ![OFS Log](./images/ofs_troubleshot_001.jpg)

 ## Installation Windows Option 2